alimcodescalers/G8_testing/docs/performance/2_Unixbench2_test/2_Unixbench2_test.md

 ### Running the test
 - The test is divided into 2 scripts:

-    - 2_unixbench_create_vms.py : creates all virtual machines and install unixbench on them
+    - **2_unixbench_create_vms.py** creates all virtual machines and installs UnixBench on them
-    - 2_unixbench_run.py: used to run unixbench on selected virtual machines in parallel.
+    - **2_unixbench_run.py** runs UnixBench on the specified number of virtual machines in parallel

-- Go to performance testing directory:
+- Go to the performance testing directory:

   ```
   cd /root/G8_testing/performance_testing